Revolution (1985 film): Plot

 Dobb sneaks into the encampment and rescues his son and Merle.
 He ambushes and kills two Iroquois warriors sent by Peasy to track them.
 The trio is given food, shelter and time to heal from their wounds in a village of Huron natives sympathetic to their cause.
-Dobb and Ned reenlist in the Army six months later, after Ned's feet have fully healed, and are pardoned for their previous desertion.
+Dobb and Ned reenlist in the Continental Army six months later, after Ned's feet have fully healed, and are pardoned for their previous desertion.

 Dobb and an older Ned run into Daisy, who is now a hardened Patriot camp follower, at Valley Forge.
 Ned becomes friends with Bella Davis, the daughter of Israel, a gunner in the fort.
 Dobb and Daisy confess their love for each other, dreaming of sailing away together one day.
 Daisy joins a wagon train that is leaving with wounded volunteers; to Dodd's horror, the convoy is attacked and torched by armed Loyalists.
 Ned and Bella are married before he and his father march away again with the Continental Army.

 Three years later, Dobb and Ned participate in the overrunning of British defenses during the Battle of Yorktown.
 Despite having a wounded Peasy at their mercy, they choose to let him live with his failure.
 The war soon ends with the Americans victorious.
 Returning to New York City, Dobb learns that his note has become worthless, and decides to start over in New York.
 Ned and Bella, who is pregnant, head upriver to start a farm and raise a family.
 Dobb eventually finds Daisy, who survived the attack in Valley Forge, and the two embrace.

 Development

 The film was the idea of producer Irwin Winkler, who felt that the American Revolution would make an ideal subject for a film.
 After having recently made The Right Stuff, based on a true story, Winkler decided to focus on fictional father and son Tom and Ned Dobb.
-Winkler had a development deal at Warner Bros., and the studio agreed to finance a script by Robert Dillon.
+Winkler had a development deal at Warner Bros.
+Pictures, and the studio agreed to finance a script by Robert Dillon.
 Warners did not like the script and didn't agree to finance it, so Winkler bought it back, attached Hugh Hudson as director, and took the project to other studios to see if they were interested.
 He showed the script to Sandy Lieberson of Goldcrest, who was enthusiastic.
 Goldcrest agreed to finance, provided that a U.S. studio could be brought in to co-produce.
 Warner Bros. agreed.

 Hudson initially considered making the script as a silent film.